Emotional Intelligence

 4. Empathy:

-Recognizing, understanding, and considering other people's emotions.
+Recognizing, understanding, and considering other people's values and emotions.

 [Perhaps the most challenging step in The Return-to-Love Process is when the subscriber identifies their understanding of their conversation partner's valued experiences (unmet needs).
 The script is crafted to help the subscriber express empathy for their partner's feelings and needs and advocate for them to be fulfilled.]